- New Judiciary Edict Seeks to Prevent Torture & Safeguard Citizens’ Rights

 The coronavirus crisis in Iran is worse than it has ever been since the pandemic began.
 The number of daily deaths is hitting record highs this week and is nearing 300.
 The number of official total deaths is nearly 30,000.

 Deputy Health Ministry Iraj Harirchi says the real death toll of the virus in Iran is as much as twice the official figure.
-In an interview with state TV, Harirchi says the official death toll is calculated using WTO standards and are based on “PSR tests” for the virus being positive.
-But he says many have died from the disease without having this PSR test done.
+In an interview with state TV, Harirchi says the official death toll is calculated using WHO standards and are based on “PSR tests” for the virus being positive.
+But he says many have died from the disease without having this PSR test done and confirming they were infected.

 Central Bank Chief Says Frozen Assets Will Return